The ultimate guide to business travel management

 Once you’ve gathered input from employees and colleagues, perform a Strengths, Weaknesses, Opportunities and Threats (SWOT) analysis.
 This is a handy tool for gaining an overview of the status quo and figuring out which steps to take next.
 Here’s an example of some points your travel management SWOT could include:

-For example, if your company already has very effective lines of communication between travelers and the home office, avoid disrupting this by introducing overly complicated new reporting rules.
+For example, if your company already has very effective lines of communication between travellers and the home office, avoid disrupting this by introducing overly complicated new reporting rules.
 Or, if your company’s travel needs are very predictable, use this as an opportunity to negotiate stronger partnerships with suppliers.

 For example, if one of your opportunities is that you have the support and endorsement of your company’s leadership, this can be used to balance out weaknesses like lack of compliance.
 Leverage your partnerships with internal stakeholders wherever possible.